 The development includes the setup and installation of WordPress on your domain, the full buildout of the site, and the integration of custom content types.
-All our themes are built to follow the best practices for responsive web design so that your site is beautiful and accessible on devices of any screen size.
+All our themes are built to follow the best practices for responsive e-commerce web design Michigan so that your site is beautiful and accessible on devices of any screen size.

 - Responsive Design Mock-up

 - Responsive Theme Development

 Now that we’ve covered website basics, let’s get into the specific deliverables for e-commerce.
 Many of these deliverables are focused on the mechanics of setting up an online store, as well as refining design details to optimize the online shopping experience.
 Our core e-commerce deliverables are as follows.